 Through the ONNX™ model format, existing policies can be imported from deep learning frameworks such as TensorFlow™ Keras and PyTorch (with Deep Learning Toolbox™).
-You can generate optimized C, C++, and CUDA code to deploy trained policies on microcontrollers and GPUs.
+You can generate optimized C, C++, and CUDA® code to deploy trained policies on microcontrollers and GPUs.
 The toolbox includes reference examples to help you get started.

-Reinforcement Learning Toolbox provides functions and blocks that let you implement controllers and decision-making algorithms for autonomous systems such as robots and self-driving cars.
+Reinforcement Learning Toolbox™ provides an app, functions, and blocks that let you implement controllers and decision-making algorithms for complex applications such as robotics and automated driving.

-In addition to neural networks, polynomials and lookup tables are also supported.
+In addition to neural networks, polynomials and look-up tables are also supported.

 You can create environments in both MATLAB and Simulink.